vathakkar/ai-voice-concierge/README.txt

 ---

 ## Logging
-Every call and conversation turn is logged in the Azure SQL Database (or SQLite for development).
+Every call and conversation turn is logged in the SQLite database (local only).

 ---